Low Cost Ideas to Treat Your Kids

 Another idea if you like pools is to use memberships that you may already have.
 Some gym memberships include pool access at certain times.
 And a lot of golf courses have pools in their clubhouse that are free to their members.
 If you don’t have a membership maybe you have a friend with a membership and they can get you in for free on a bring a friend event.

 In a previous post I talked about taking your kids fishing.
 If you can find a good pond, creek, or lake nearby there should be plenty of opportunity to treat your kids to a day of fishing.

 To keep costs down I recommend digging your own worms for bait.
 This can be a fun activity in itself as kids love digging and getting dirty.
 You also don’t need a tackle box full of fishing tackle.
 Just some hooks, bobbers, sinkers, and some poles at the bare minimum.

 There are so many other ideas you can use to treat your kids for a day out of the house without blowing your budget.
 What other ideas do you have to treat your kids?
-Leave a comment on the Facebook page and let me know.
+Leave a comment below or on our Facebook page and let me know.